elastic/apm-server/TESTING.md

     	apm-server URL (default http://localhost:8200)
 ```

+## Smoke testing

+Smoke tests verify are light end to end tests which ensure that the "happy path" of the APM Server works as
+expected per the asserted scenarios.
+The idea is to automatically gauge if there are any critical problems in
+the APM Server in a regular manner.

+These tests are currently using a Terraform module which manages the creation of deployments in ESS (could also
+be configured to use an ECE installation) with some light bash scripting which is run in a variety of scenarios
+and upgrades, but ensures there aren't any major problems with APM Server accepting and indexing events where
+it should.

+The smoke tests can be found under [`testing/smoke`](./testing/smoke)

 ## Manual testing

 Often, we need to manually test the integration between different features, PR testing or pre-release testing.